 While standing in line at a Paris Ladurée over the weekend, I observed one tourist after another launch right into English when addressing the employees of the famed macaron shop.
 I’d hear a variation of, “Hi, I’d like a box of six macarons” over and over until I questioned if I had suddenly been transported to the Ladurée on New York’s Upper East Side.

 I’d bet that 99% of the tourists visiting (or people anywhere) know that bonjour means hello.
-So then why start off an interaction in English when you know you’re in France.
+So why start off an interaction in English when you know you’re in France?
 It’s not like the country’s native language is super rare and secret and only spoken by 1,000 people on the planet.
 French is pretty mainstream and just about everyone is capable of learning a few words and phrases.

-Yes, of course the employees in the top tourist areas speak at least enough English to facilitate their job duties (and may switch over to English after you muster up the courage to say bonjour, and be gracious when they do!), but that’s not the point.
+What’s the big deal, you say?Yes, of course the employees in the top tourist areas speak at least enough English to facilitate their job duties (and may switch over to English after you muster up the courage to say bonjour, and be gracious when they do!), but that’s not the point.

-So by all means enjoy your trip but keep in mind the French take pride in their language, so be respectful by trying out a few words.
+No one is expecting tourists to speak conversational French or anything close.
+But making an effort to say a word or two goes a long way in showing you’re respectful and self-aware enough to know that starting off an exchange in English sets you up for a downward spiral into Ugly American territory.So by all means enjoy your trip but keep in mind the French take pride in their language, so be respectful by trying out a few words.
 Learn ’em before you even get off the plane.
 And do the same thing when you visit any country whose native language isn’t English.

 You’ll get a few smiles and might even make a new friend along the way.

 Do you try to use a few words in the native language when you travel?